Characters: A Certain Magical Index Academy City Leadership

 - Mysterious Past

-- A Nazi by Any Other Name: He believes that Espers are a Superior Species that deserve to replace and rule over normal humans, and advocates the Espers to butcher normal humans and develop complexes that makes them feel more human and have the rights to lord over others by means of the Daihasei sports festival.
+- A Nazi by Any Other Name: He believes that Espers are a Superior Species that deserve to replace and rule over normal humans, and advocates the Espers to butcher normal humans and develop complexes that makes them feel more than human and have the rights to lord over others by means of the Daihasei sports festival.

 - People Jar: Floats upside down in one.